Dallas Jackals

-The Dallas Jackals are a Major League Rugby team that began play in the 2022 season as an expansion franchise.
+The Dallas Jackals were a Major League Rugby team that began play in the 2022 season as an expansion franchise.
 They were originally going to join the MLR for the 2021 season, but on January 19, 2021, the Jackals delayed their inaugural season to 2022.
-The team is owned by an investment group including Neil Leibman of the Texas Rangers and Top Tier Sports.
 The team is based in Arlington, Texas, playing at Choctaw Stadium.

-On July 21, 2022, the team introduced Santiago Sodini as the team's new General Manager.
+The club ceased operations in September 2024.

 Sponsorship

 Roster

-The Dallas Jackals squad for the 2023 Major League Rugby season is:
+The Dallas Jackals squad for the 2024 Major League Rugby season is: